Club Registrars or Club Presidents must apply for a player-specific waiver if a player on one of their organization's teams:

 - Requests to play on a Division 1 team also have separate waiver requirements

-- Is older than the stated grade-specific age range*
+- Is older than the stated grade-specific age range (eligible for non-MTOC teams only)

 - Plays on a team that exceeds the stated grade-specific roster size limits